 To return you can catch the bus at the same point where you stopped before (on the waterfront avenue), but pay attention because not all the buses that stop there go to the train station, the schedule is written on the board.
 We took the bus at 5:10 pm, when we got to the station we bought the tickets back to Rome Termini (€6,90), and we arrived there around 7:30 pm.

-Detail, at the end of the afternoon the buses are full, everyone is leaving the beach, so be prepared to a packed bus ride full of sunburned vacationers.
+Detail, at the end of the afternoon the buses are full, everyone is leaving the beach, so be prepared for a packed bus ride full of sunburned vacationers.
 They are not very organized to get on the bus; they try to get through the door at the same time.
 So put your face in there and go along otherwise you’ll have to wait for the next bus.
 No one will open the way for you just because you got to the bus stop before everybody else.

 Check it out: We were in doubt about the place that we should take the bus to go back, and we were discussing that inside a gelato place near the bus stop.
 While we were there, a bus passed by and the attendant screamed that it was our bus.
 We ran like crazy to get on the vehicle; we had to hold the door to get in (it was already closing).
 We ran up to the driver to confirm if that was the right bus aaand… It was not!
 We went down quickly because the driver was already looking angry, I think he was not very used to lost tourists.
 Ops!
-So, always confirm with the driver if you are on the right bus.
+It’s a good idea to confirm with the driver if you are on the right bus.

-1. Buy the train ticket at Roma Termini train station to Fondi-Sperlonga.
+1. Buy the train ticket at Roma Termini train station to Fondi-Sperlonga

-2. Getting there, buy the bus ticket in the cafeteria or inside the bus.
+2. Getting there, buy the bus ticket in the cafeteria or inside the bus

-3. Get off at the stop in front of the beach.
+3. Get off at the stop in front of the beach

-4. To return, take the bus at the same place.
+4. To return, take the bus at the same place

-5. When you get to the station buy the tickets back to Rome Termini.
+5. When you get to the station buy the tickets back to Rome Termini